SibNN/asr_eval/README.md

 pip install -e .[all]
 ```

 This will install all the required optional dependencies listed below.
-Note that this will not install Vosk 0.54 and Pisets since they are not on PyPI.
+Note that this will not install Vosk 0.54, Pisets and T-One since they are not on PyPI.

 **Dev installation**